Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 This type of penalty ranges from £100 to £3,000 and is influenced by whether or not you disclosed it to HMRC, and if this disclosure was prompted or unprompted.

-If you fail to pay the tax you owe and the assigned penalties, HMRC can action legal intervention and instruct debt collection services to recover the costs.
-It goes without saying that it is highly advisable to avoid getting to this point!
+HMRC can action legal intervention and instruct debt collection services to recover the costs if you don’t pay what you owe.
+It is highly advisable to avoid getting to this point!
 Even if you disagree with the demand and any subsequent penalties, it’s better to work with HMRC than to try and ignore it.
+A good accountant, Citizen’s Advice, or other financial support services may be able to help – you’re not alone!

 If you find yourself faced with a penalty from HMRC, you’ve got two options depending on your individual circumstances: